Holiday Gift Guide Books from Provence our 2021 List

 After a lengthy international collaboration project, Ashley Davidson-Fisher & Martinique Louise Fisher published La Petite Josette en Provence in September 2018.
 This charming tale is one of the family’s visits to see the perched village of Les Baux de Provence.

 Fresh + Seasonal = Delicious.
-These culinary books are far from an exhaustive list, but rather a few of the ones in our collection.
+These culinary books are not an exhaustive list, but rather a few in our collection.
 Some are cookbooks, some are culinary guides to the Provencal lifestyle, and others are invaluable resources for navigating the tantalizing markets.

 Göran Boman, the author of The Wines of Provence – Tricolour, is based in Sweden, far from Provence’s vineyards.
 However, Göran is a wine lover inside this book.
 He covers 58 wine producers and recommends 338 wines, not just rosé wines.
 Use the book as a guide to discovering these wines and the producers.
 His goal is to deepen your knowledge of everything worth knowing about the wines of Provence.